tomayac/http-archive-progressive-web-apps/docs/Progressive_Web_Apps_in_the_HTTP_Archive.md

 ### Pros

-Despite all challenges, as the service worker JavaScript files and the Web App Manifest JSON files are subresources of the page and therefore stored in the httparchive.response_bodies.* tables, we can still bravely attempt to examine their contents and try to gain an in-depth understanding of the PWAs’ capabilities.
+Despite all challenges, as the service worker JavaScript files and the Web App Manifest JSON files are subresources of the page and therefore stored in the ```httparchive.response_bodies.*``` tables, we can still bravely attempt to examine their contents and try to gain an in-depth understanding of the PWAs’ capabilities.
 By checking the service worker JavaScript code for the events the service worker listens to, we can see if a PWA—at least in theory—deals with Web Push notifications, handles fetches, etc., and by looking at the Web App Manifest JSON document, we can see if the PWA specifies a Start URL and provides a name, and so on.

 ### Query and Results

 We have split the analysis of service workers and Web App Manifests, and use a common helper table to extract PWA candidates from the large response body tables.
-As references to service worker script files and Web App Manifest JSON files may be relative or absolute, we need a [User-Defined Function](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions) to resolve paths like ../../manifest.json relative to their base URL.
+As references to service worker script files and Web App Manifest JSON files may be relative or absolute, we need a [User-Defined Function](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions) to resolve paths like ```../../manifest.json``` relative to their base URL.
 Our function is a hacky simplification based on [path.resolve([...paths])](https://nodejs.org/docs/latest/api/path.html#path_path_resolve_paths) in Node.js and not very elegant.
-We deliberately ignore references that would require executing JavaScript, for example, URLs like window.location.href + 'sw.js', so our regular expressions are a bit involved to make sure we exclude these cases.
+We deliberately ignore references that would require executing JavaScript, for example, URLs like ```window.location.href + 'sw.js'```, so our regular expressions are a bit involved to make sure we exclude these cases.

 #### PWA Candidates Helper Table